kalviumcommunity/S85-0226-NorthBound-FlutterFirebase-Unify/Readme.md

-# CampusHub: The Unified Student Engagement Platform :
+# Unify: The Unified Student Engagement Platform :

 ## 🚩 The Problem: "The Digital Chaos of Campus Life"